RafaelMarquesRodrigues/trab3/README.md

 #Using the library<br>

-Simply double click the **.jar**, and the program shall be executed in the terminal.
-Make sure that de folder *data* is in the same directory as the **.jar** file, because it's needed for the program to save the library information.<br>
+* Simply double click the **.jar**, and the program shall be executed in the terminal.
+Make sure that the folder *data* is in the same directory as the **.jar** file, because it's needed for the program to save the library information.<br>
+* The files shown with the command **show files** have the field **file code** with the code needed to rent or refund that file.
+The same happens to the command **show users**.<br>
+* To simplify the use of the program, the library is already populated with some files, but not users, as they might be added accordingly to each library.